🌀

 TrendStable

-Eagle Beach is showing its signature clear, calm water this week — Aruba sits well outside the Atlantic sargassum belt, and northeast trade winds keep swell low and conditions consistent year-round.
-Seaweed levels are low across both Eagle Beach and Palm Beach with no meaningful accumulation reported.
+Eagle Beach is showing its signature clear, calm water this week: Aruba sits well outside the Atlantic sargassum belt, and northeast trade winds keep swell low and conditions consistent year-round.
+Seaweed levels are low across Eagle Beach and Palm Beach, while Baby Beach remains the most sheltered option on the island.
 At 86°F water temperature and virtually zero sargassum risk, this is one of Aruba's strongest conditions windows of the year.

 About Aruba Beaches